WEB INTERFACE

 The difference between the ‘Standard’ and ‘Extended’ version of the saved .pdf file is that the ‘Extended’ version also includes system messages such as information about ‘Priority’ being changed or the Agent being assigned to the ticket.

-The second button () can be used by the Agent for creating a
+Another button (image175) can be used by the Agent for creating a new Ticket during a conversation with the Customer.

 For example, when you’re trying to find a solution for a Client’s problem and another one emerges, you can create a New Ticket which will be automatically related to already processed Ticket.

-If you choose for example ‘Empty’ field drom Related, you will be moved to the standard ‘Create new ticket’ view.
+If you choose for example ‘Empty’ field from Related, you will be moved to the standard ‘Create new ticket’ view.
 Like it was described before, fill up all necessary information and create the ticket.
 After that ticket will be visible in ‘Related to:’ part of the Ticket details section.
 If you choose the second option, the only thing that will change is that some fields will already be filled (“Company”, “Company user”, “Subject”, “Ticket type”, “Service”, “Assign to queue”).

 You can also create new ticket as Parent od Subtask to current, making similar step as with Related ticket.